 The role requires a natural leader who is very good at building strong relationships and managing their time effectively (oh and you will be required to lead a BOOMALAKA from time to time).
 It is a demanding role however also extremely rewarding and one which will open doors for you!

-For more information contact Andrew Hill by emailing cgcu.president@imperial.ac.uk.
+For more information contact engineering.president@ imperial.ac.uk.

 GSU President